beats-beats/minimal-firefox-css/README.md

 since I use both windows and linux (WM no titlebar)
-I did hackly I'm NOT going to credit where credit is due I've added 2 seperate options for both.
+I did hackly I'm NOT going to credit where credit is due I've added 2 seperate options
 I'll add screenshots later.

 # windows